KaiDevrim/one-year-of-hacking/README.md

 tl;dr: I'm going to learn to code, and build a bunch of things.

-I really got myself in artificial intelligence, and I want to learn more about it over the next year along with a ton of mathematics.
+I really got myself in competitive programming, and I want to learn more about it over the next year along with a ton of C#.
 I'm also going to make my first [Sprig](https://sprig.hackclub.com) game.

 Additionally, I'm going to be learning a lot of other things, including:

-- **Calculus** (I'm going to be taking AP Calculus BC in May, so I want to get a head start)
+- **Low-Level Development** (I have a lot of saved guides and books on making my own Operating System and Compiler that I want to try to tackle at some point.)
-- **Data structures and algorithms** (Trying to get into USACO's platinum division)
+- **Data structures and algorithms** (I want to do at least one LeetCode problem a week, but want to try and achieve one LeetCode problem a day.
+I will be using a collection of books and guides I have saved to learn.)
-- **Hardware** (I really want to build a gaming controller for my future Sprig board)
+- **Hardware** (I really want to build a custom macropad/stream deck, and also help build a microphone.)
-- **Machine learning** (how neural networks work, the mathematics behind it, and etc.)
+- **Blogging** (I want to make at least one blog post a month, hopefully a lot more.)
 - And a lot more!

 ## What will you do when 2024 comes around?